mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Passage Types
 Passage on Vargr ships has the same three categories as on human vessels: low, basic, middle and high passage.
-Travellers can be ‘bumped’ from a berth by another passenger with higher CHA, regardless of the class of ticket they have.
+Travellers can be 'bumped' from a berth by another passenger with higher CHA, regardless of the class of ticket they have.
 This often has a chain effect of bumped passengers consequently bumping others else with lower CHA.

 The Low Lottery: This custom is practiced by some Vargr captains but not by others.
-To determine if a ship’s captain runs a lottery, roll 1D; on a 1–4 they not, a roll of 5–6 they do.
+To determine if a ship's captain runs a lottery, roll 1D; on a 1–4 they not, a roll of 5–6 they do.

-The Traveller’s Aid Society: There is no Vargr institution comparable to the TAS that covers the Vargr Extents in its entirety but smaller organizations do exist that offer similar services on a smaller scale.
+The Traveller's Aid Society: There is no Vargr institution comparable to the TAS that covers the Vargr Extents in its entirety but smaller organizations do exist that offer similar services on a smaller scale.
 They vary in size,